How the Current Environmental Crisis Affects Nutrient Cycle?

 All these factors impoverish the environment by reducing the number of existing species and lowering biodiversity in most of the Earth’s regions.
 That affects the nutrient cycle very much.

-The nutrient cycle
+The nutrient cycle of Our Planet

 The nutrient cycle is a process that ensures the general evolution of life.
 When animals, plants, and microorganisms die, they are turning into fodder for other living creatures.
 Dead animals are being eaten by bacteria, insects, and scavenger species.
 Fallen plants serve as food for other plants.